 How do I pay my application fee?

 Pay your application fee through the online application portal.
 Any other method will not be accepted.
-If you’re having difficulties, please USU’s IT Department.
+If you’re having difficulties, please contact USU’s IT Department.

 How do I change incorrect information on my application?